 ‘Sorry Mrs Enuss, but I’m struggling here.’

-‘Well, I only rang to say that the local NDIS has considered your claim and we don’t consider you to be disabled.’
+‘Well, I only rang to say that the local NDIS has considered your claim and we don’t music for pubs1consider you to be disabled.’

 ‘I’m not disabled, I’m running a pub.’
 Merv grew red in the face.